Afia Nathaniel: Early life

 Afia Nathaniel was born in Quetta, Pakistan.
 She is the eldest of three girls.
 Her father was in the Armed Forces and her mother a professor of English.
 Afia was brought up and educated in Lahore.

 Education

-Afia did her Senior Cambridge from Convent of Jesus and Mary, Lahore.
+Afia did her Senior Cambridge from the Convent of Jesus and Mary, Lahore.
 She then attended Kinnaird College from 1991 to 1994, graduating with a BSc degree.
 She majored in Mathematics with a minor in Physics.
 In college, Afia participated actively in debating forums, poetry competitions and dramatics.
 She was elected the President of Science Club by the students at Kinnaird.
 Afia was awarded the prestigious Mangat Rai Gold Medal in 1994 in recognition of her outstanding academic record and extracurricular achievements.

 In August 1994, Afia joined Lahore University of Management Sciences (LUMS) to pursue a BSc in Computer Science.
 She graduated from LUMS in 1997.

-In 2001, Columbia University offered Afia Nathaniel a two-year Dean's fellowship to come and join their MFA Film programme.
+In 2001, Columbia University offered Afia Nathaniel a two-year Dean's fellowship enabling her to join their MFA Film programme.
 Afia won several accolades for her short films which spurred the growth of New Wave of Pakistani independent cinema.